 If you love stargazing, there are a few great places in the world that are surely on your must-travel-someday list.
 The Grand Canyon is surely on that list, as well as every Dark Sky Reserve.
 If you’re in the U.S., you probably have Joshua Tree on your list too.
 This National Park is known for its amazing vegetation, stunning rock formations, and pristine dark skies.
-The park was even honored with Dark Sky Park status by the International Dark-Sky Association.
+The park was even honored with Dark Sky Park status by the International Dark-Sky Association, and ranks among the best national parks for stargazing.

-That said, it’s hard to find great resources on exactly how to plan a trip to go stargazing in Joshua Tree.
-Feeling that frustration, we set out on a trip in April 2018.
-Our goal was to go stargazing and shoot some night sky photos in the national park, then create the guide so other space enthusiasts could do the same.
+That said, it’s hard to find great resources on exactly how to plan a Joshua Tree stargazing trip.
+Feeling that frustration, I’ve taken several trips to go stargazing in Joshua Tree – in both 2018 and 2020.
+My goal was to go stargazing and shoot some night sky photos in the national park, then create the guide so other space enthusiasts could do the same.

-Here’s everything we learned about taking a stargazing trip to Joshua Tree National Park.
+Now, here’s everything you need to know about taking a stargazing trip to Joshua Tree National Park.

 How to Get to Joshua Tree National Park